pkscout/rpi.sensehat.mon/README.txt

 rpi.weatherstation.lite
 ================
-This python script is designed to run as a service on a Raspberry Pi that has a SenseHAT installed.
+This python script is designed to run as a service on a Raspberry Pi that has a SenseHAT or BME280 sensor installed.
 It is designed to run in conjunction with Kodi running a modified version of the Estuary skin with a companion addon called script.weatherstation.lite.
 Together they provide a clock/weather station system based on the Raspberry Pi platform.
 Information about the complete setup will be available later on the wiki for this repo.

 This script provides a few functions:
-1. read the temperature, humidity, and pressure from the SenseHat and write it to a file
+1. read the temperature, humidity, and pressure from the SenseHat or BME280 and pass them to Kodi
 2. Handle messages sent from Kodi for screen control (brightness and auto dim status)
-3. Set the brightness, and screen on/off based on triggers (dark, light) or times (including sunrise, sunset)
+3. Set the brightness, and screen on/off based on triggers (dark, dim, bright) or times (including sunrise, sunset)

 PREREQUISITES: